ProxiBlue/pb-graphiti/README.md

 infra/                 docker-compose recipe for the host-side Neo4j + Graphiti stack
 ```

-Installing the plugin gives Claude the MCP client config + the usage skill. **You still need to stand up the server yourself** (see Bootstrap).
+Installing the plugin gives Claude the MCP client config + the usage skill. **You still need to stand up the server yourself** (see Graphiti Server).

 ## Install